ChristoPy/adx-challenge-store/README.md

 #### Adjust the quantity of items in the cart

-Adjust the quantity of items in the shopping cart by changing the number in the "Quantity" field next to the product.
+Adjust the quantity of items in the shopping cart by clicking the "-" button or the "+" button on the item listed on Shopping Cart.

 #### Remove a product from the cart

-Remove a product from the shopping cart by clicking the "Remove" button next to the product.
+Remove a product from the shopping cart by clicking the "-" until the quantity reaches zero.